nadeo/trackmania-doc/docs/nadeo-importer/01-download-and-install.md

 First download the **importer zip** file, and also the **sample zip** file if you are interested (see below for the download links).

-> **Note for Chrome users**: If left-clicking on the download links has no effect, try to right-click on it and select `Open link in new tab` in the context menu.

 The importer must be unzipped in the `{Trackmania_exe_dir}` folder, which is the folder that contains `Trackmania.exe`, typically `C:\Program Files\Ubisoft\Ubisoft Game Launcher\games\Trackmania` or `C:\Program Files\Trackmania`.
 You might neeed administrator rights to unzip and place the importer files in there.